StefanP93/ASP-Iep_Sw_shop/README.md

 # ASP-Iep_Sw_shop

-This is simple ASP web shop created as part of project in Infrastructure for Electronic Businesses course on Faculty of Electrical Engineering at Belgrade University , Serbia.
+This is simple ASP web shop created as part of project in Infrastructure for e-commerce course on Faculty of Electrical Engineering at Belgrade University , Serbia.

 Site was hosted on Azure , using SendGrid for email service and dummy payment service provided by Centili.